Peter Hennessy

 Peter John Hennessy, Baron Hennessy of Nympsfield, (born 28 March 1947) is an English historian and academic specialising in the history of government.
 Since 1992, he has been Attlee Professor of Contemporary British History at Queen Mary University of London.
+In 2026, he was appointed a Knight Companion of the Order of the Garter by King Charles III.

 Early life

 Hennessy was born in Edmonton, north London, son of William Gerald Hennessy and Edith, née Wood-Johnson.
 He comes from a large Catholic family of Irish provenance.
 He was brought up in large houses requisitioned by the local council, first in Allandale Avenue and then in Lyndhurst Gardens, Finchley, north London.

 He attended the nearby Our Lady of Lourdes Primary School, and on Sundays he went to St Mary Magdalene Church, where he was an altar boy.
 He was the subject of the first episode, first broadcast on 6 August 2007, of the BBC Radio 4 series The House I Grew Up In, in which he talked about his childhood.

 Hennessy was educated at St Benedict's School and then at a grammar school in Ealing, west London.
 After his father's job led the family to move to the Cotswolds, he attended Marling School, a grammar school in Stroud, Gloucestershire.
-He went on to study at St John's College, Cambridge, where he was awarded a BA in 1969 and a PhD in 1990.
+He went on to study at St John's College, Cambridge, where he was awarded a BA degree in 1969 and a PhD degree in 1990.
 Hennessy was a Kennedy Memorial Scholar at Harvard University from 1971 to 1972.

 Career

 Journalism

 Hennessy was a journalist for the Times Higher Education Supplement from 1972 to 1974.
 From 1974 to 1982, he wrote leaders for The Times, for which he was also the Whitehall correspondent.
 He was The Financial Times lobby correspondent at Westminster in 1976.
 In June 1977, Hennessy accused Donald Beves of being the "fourth man" in the Cambridge Spy Ring (then-known participants were Philby, Burgess, and Maclean), but Geoffrey Grigson and others quickly leapt to the defense of Beves, considering him uninterested in politics.

 Hennessy wrote for The Economist in 1982.
 He was a regular presenter of Analysis on BBC Radio 4 from 1987 to 1992.
 On 17 November 2005, he made a trenchant appearance alongside Lord Wilson of Dinton before the House of Commons Public Administration Select Committee on the publication of political memoirs.

-In July and August 2013 he was the interviewer for BBC Radio 4's Reflections, a series of four biographical interview programmes featuring Shirley Williams, Jack Straw, Norman Tebbit and Neil Kinnock.
-Hennessy continues to present the programme.
+In July and August 2013, he was the interviewer for BBC Radio 4's Reflections, a series of four biographical interview programmes featuring Shirley Williams, Jack Straw, Norman Tebbit and Neil Kinnock.
+Hennessy continued to present the programme until 2019.

 On 17 April 2022, he was interviewed by BBC Radio 4's Broadcasting House.
 On the subject of the Metropolitan Police fines issued to Boris Johnson for lockdown breaches during the Partygate scandal, he said "I think we're in the most severe constitutional crisis involving a prime minister that I can remember."